Gaudiot/TwitchChatbot/README.md

 3) Inside the root folder of the repository type `npm i` at the console.

-4) (Opcional) For an additional layer of safety create a file called `.env` at the root folder and copy the content from `.env.defaults` to it.
+4) (Optional) For an additional layer of safety create a file called `.env` at the root folder and copy the content from `.env.defaults` to it.
 (If you don't want to create this file, just use the `.env.defaults`)

 5) At the `.env` file set the `CLIENT_ID` to your own client_id, set the `CLIENT_SECRET` to your own client_secret, and set the `USERNAME` to your bot's username.